 7. First Connecticut Lake

 This lake is positioned in the far northeastern portion of the state, so many people have to drive a bit to get to it.
 However, it is 2,800 acres long, making it plenty big and more than able to support several fishermen.

-It has a healthy population of many types of fish.
+It has a healthy population of many types of fish, including lake trout and cusk.
 Plus, much of the lake’s shoreline is covered by forests.
 Therefore, it offers a more secluded option for fishermen looking for more secluded fishing spots.
 This is the top reason so many fishermen like coming to First Connecticut Lake, making it one of the best lakes for ice fishing in New Hampshire.

 8. Newfound Lake

-Newfound lake features two lighthouses and is in a beautiful part of the state.
-It is often a destination for ice fishers interested in a more scenic view.
+Newfound Lake features two lighthouses and is in a beautiful part of the state.
+The lake is 4,451 acres and often a destination for ice fishers interested in a more scenic view.
 It’s one of the best lakes for ice fishing in New Hampshire and it even has its own annual ice-fishing derby.
 You can purchase tickets at one of the local boat launches and partake.